Pura Belpré: Legacy

-The Pura Belpré Award was established in 1996 as a homage to Pura Belpré.
-It is a children's book award, presented annually, to the Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.
+The Pura Belpré Award was established in 1996 as an homage to Pura Belpré.
+It is a children's book award presented annually to the Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.
 The Pura Belpré Award is co-sponsored by REFORMA: the National Association to Promote Library and Information Services to Latinos and the Spanish-Speaking and the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA).
 The Northeast Chapter of REFORMA named its children's book achievement award in her honor in the 1980s.

 In the Bronx, New York Public School 64 on Walton Avenue near 170th Street has been named after her.
 In 2022, 109th Street and Lexington Avenue in East Harlem was named Pura Belpré Way.

 A documentary film about the life and work of Pura Belpré was produced in 2011, and is available for viewing at the Centro de Estudios Puertorriqueños at Hunter College.

 The Pura Belpré Papers, held at the Archives of the Puerto Rican Diaspora, Center for Puerto Rican Studies "are an important source for the study of Puerto Rican children's literature, folk tales, and legends.
 They are valuable for examining relationships between the Puerto Rican community and a major institution such as the New York Public Library.
 Additionally, the papers document the formation and organizational development of the Puerto Rican community in New York City."